Canadian Prime Minister Justin Trudeau at a question-and-answer session in parliament on September 25

 A group of lawmakers from Prime Minister Trudeau's ruling Liberal Party are discussing plans to pressure the leader to resign.

-CBS News reported on October 12 that members of parliament met in Ottawa this week and were asked to sign a document calling for a change in leadership.
-"At least" 20 lawmakers signed the document, according to CBC.
+Members of Parliament met in Ottawa this week and were asked to sign a document calling for a change in leadership, CBS News reported on October 12.
+"At least" 20 MPs signed the document, according to CBC.

-The plan comes as Canada's Parliament returns to work after the Liberals suffered losses in local elections in Montreal and Toronto, and while Prime Minister Trudeau is on a foreign trip from October 8-11.
+The plan was implemented as Canada's Parliament returned to work after the Liberal Party suffered losses in local elections in Montreal and Toronto, and while Prime Minister Trudeau was on a foreign trip from October 8-11.

 A report in the Toronto Star newspaper on October 11 also described a public effort by some Liberal Party members to force Mr. Trudeau to resign.

 “At least 30 to 40 MPs” are willing to sign the document, but not enough to have a majority to implement it.
-The Liberal Party currently holds 153 seats in Canada’s lower house of parliament.
+The Liberal Party currently holds 153 seats in Canada’s lower house.

 The Canadian Prime Minister's Office has not commented on the above information.

-Trade Minister Mary Ng, returning home after accompanying Prime Minister Trudeau on a trip to Laos, said she was disappointed to hear about the plan and affirmed her full confidence in the leader.
-Mr. Trudeau has been prime minister since 2015.
+Trade Minister Mary Ng, returning from a trip with Trudeau to Laos, said she was disappointed to hear about the plan and had full confidence in the leader.
+Trudeau has been prime minister since 2015.

 Source: https://thanhnien.vn/ro-tin-thu-tuong-trudeau-doi-mat-am-muu-phe-truat-tu-dang-tu-do-canada-185241013091056185.htm